 The meeting of the corporation Members shall be held at least once a year at the World Conference of the Society of Marijuana Anonymous.
-Written notice at least 90 days before the meeting shall be provided.
+Written notice of upcoming meeting dates shall be provided ideally ninety days before the meeting.

-The Ad Hoc Agenda Committee shall create a written document giving notice of agenda items to be acted upon at the annual meeting no less than 90 days prior to the meeting.
-This document shall be sent by email to all of the Districts of Marijuana Anonymous through their elected Delegates, and to independent meetings and other members of the Fellowship of Marijuana Anonymous whose address is on record at MA World Services.
+The Conference Agenda Committee shall create a written document giving notice of Agenda Items to be acted upon at the annual meeting ideally 90 days, but no less than 60 days, prior to the meeting.
+This document shall be sent by email to all of the Districts of Marijuana Anonymous through their elected Delegates, and posted on the MA website to be viewed by independent meetings and other members of the Fellowship of Marijuana Anonymous.
 Nothing in this provision shall preclude Motions from the Floor and/or from the Committees at the annual meeting of Members.